Ethical Trading Policy

 Plain cotton skirts and blouses made from organic cotton.
 One day, we were talking to our factory manager and he said, ‘Kessis, no they don’t do other fabrics, but the cotton is organic for your blouses’.
-At this point we’d been working with him for over a year and couldn’t be happier about the fact that our lovely cotton is organic.
-Like ths Tabatha top below
+At this point, we’d been working with him for over a year and couldn’t be happier about the fact that our lovely cotton is organic.
+Like this Tabatha top below

 We are not down with that.
-Plastic has some great uses, and is game changing in the medical industry.
-For us it’s not the one.
-Did you know garments made from manmade fibres (i.e. plastics often) take 200 – 400 years to bio degrade?
-Acrylic or polyester jumpers will make you sweat becuase the fibre isn’t letting your body breathe, they’ll also bobbled badly.
-Garments made from manmade fibres will outlive your great great grandchildren.
+Plastic has some great uses and is game-changing in the medical industry.
+For us, it’s not the one.
+Did you know garments made from manmade fibres (i.e. plastics often) take 200 – 400 years to biodegrade?
+Acrylic or polyester jumpers will make you sweat because the fibre isn’t letting your body breathe, they’ll also bobble badly.
+Garments made from manmade fibres will outlive your great-great-grandchildren.
 Pretty shocking right.
-Prince Charles famously tested a wool & a synthetic jumper to see how they were after being buried for 6 months.
+Prince Charles famously tested wool & a synthetic jumper to see how they were after being buried for 6 months.

 We’ve pledged to actively source cellulose fibres, from time to time something slips through.
 When it does we re-address our processes.
 We also make sure it’s clear on the product listing